Automattic/wp-calypso/client/my-sites/plugins/categories/responsive-toolbar-group/README.md

 # ResponsiveToolBarGroup

 This component is used to render a toggle group that collapses items that overflow the component width into more dropdown.
+On mobile viewports this menu no longer collapses and extends off the screen for swiping into view.

 ## How to use